Brodhead Creek water or watershed scenery in Pennsylvania

 If Brodhead Creek is high, warm, crowded, or access-limited, compare Lackawanna River for urban tailwater context, McMichael Creek for another Pocono trout option, or Little Lehigh Creek for spring-creek style fishing.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check the current PFBC summary book, trout classifications, stocking data, and posted reach signs before fishing Brodhead Creek.

-Analomink gauge corridor
+Analomink gauge area

 Useful for flow orientation and nearby trout planning.